-5 The ICE publishes day-ahead weighted average peak, off-peak, and Sunday off-peak 6 electricity price for every day each year.
-Sunday off-peak hours are the 16 daytime hours that 7 have the highest loads; they correspond to the 16 hours classified as peak in the other 6 days of 8 the week.
-Hourly prices generated by the AURORA model were subdivided into 7 categories; 9 namely, holiday, Sunday daytime, Sunday nighttime, Saturday peak, Saturday off-peak, 10 weekday peak, and weekday off-peak.
-The monthly averages were computed for each category 11 and compared against the monthly average of the ICE prices in these categories.
+The ICE publishes day-ahead weighted average peak, off-peak, and Sunday off-peak electricity price for every day each year.
+Sunday off-peak hours are the 16 daytime hours that have the highest loads; they correspond to the 16 hr classified as peak in the other 6 days of the week.
+Hourly prices generated by the AURORA model were subdivided into 7 categories; namely, holiday, Sunday daytime, Sunday nighttime, Saturday peak, Saturday off-peak, weekday peak, and weekday off-peak.
+The monthly averages were computed for each category and compared against the monthly average of the ICE prices in these categories.

 In order to bring AURORA model hourly prices in line with these ICE prices, AURORA model results were scaled to match ICE averages.
 A scalar (ratio of the ICE to AURORA prices) was generated for each month and each category.
-In this preliminary investigation, it was

-16 discovered that prices generated by the AURORA model were generally lower than the ICE runs for the LTEMP network topology, AURORA prices at the Palo Verde hub were multipliedby the aforementioned scalar.
+In this preliminary investigation, it was discovered that prices generated by the AURORA model were generally lower than the ICE prices.
+Prices in off-peak hours were lower by about 5 to 15% and prices in peak hours were lower by as much as 20 to 50%.
+To adjust for this discrepancy in prices, future AURORA model runs for the LTEMP network topology, AURORA prices at the Palo Verde hub were multiplied by the aforementioned scalar.
 The scalars derived from ICE prices are shown in Table 1.